Regularization for Long Named Entity Recognition

-Table~\ref{tab:maintable 3} shows our results on the rest of biomedical NER datasets.
-The main trend is similar that our approach enhances in recall of \textsc{Mem} and \textsc{Unseen} while preserving (or sometimes improving) the in-domain performances.
-We conduct 5 runs with different seeds for all experiments.
-The t-tests indicate that p $<$ 0.05.
+Table~\ref{tab:maintable 3} shows our results for the rest of the biomedical NER datasets.
+The main trend is similar in that our approach enhances the recall of \textsc{Mem} and \textsc{Unseen} while preserving (or sometimes improving) the in-domain performance.
+Our RegLER method shows competitive results on the BC4CHEMD, BC2GM, and BC5CDR-disease datasets.
+We conducted five runs with different seeds for all the experiments.
+The t-test indicated that p $<$ 0.05.